marcotoronto/rdm-test/content/07_data_dictionary.md

 ## Template

 Below is an example data dictionary for the article we looked at earlier in the chapter.
-This template was designed to capture most datasets and with .
+This template was designed to capture most general datasets.
 There are other data dictionary templates available for more specific needs.
 **NOTE: These values here are <u>made up</u> for educational purposes, they do not reflect what the real study had in mind.**

 You can download this template [here]()